 Title IV is a term that refers to federal financial aid funds and is awarded to a student under the assumption that the student will attend school for the entire period for which the assistance is awarded.
-When a student withdraws, the student may no longer be eligible for the full amount of Title IV (financial aid funds) that the student was originally scheduled to receive.
+When a student withdraws, the student may no longer be eligible for the full amount of Title IV (financial aid funds) that the student was originally scheduled to receive).

-If a recipient of Title IV grant or loan funds withdraws from the school after beginning attendance, the amount of Title IV earned by the student must be determined.
+If a recipient of Title IV grant or loan funds withdraws from the school after academically engaging in a new course, the amount of Title IV earned by the student must be determined.
 If the amount disbursed to the student is greater than the amount the student earned, unearned funds must be returned.